St. Louis Barge & Shipping Accident Attorneys

 The Dixon Injury Firm Can Review Your Case

-Anyone injured in barge/shipping accidents should contact a lawyer immediately.
-Workers compensation claims in Missouri must be reported within 30 days to be valid, and negligence claims require a timely investigation to make sure evidence is gathered before the busy port returns to business and wipes out all traces of the accident.
+Anyone injured in a barge/shipping accident should contact a lawyer immediately.
+Workers’ compensation claims in Missouri must be reported within 30 days to be valid, and negligence claims require a timely investigation to make sure evidence is gathered before the busy port returns to business and wipes out all traces of the accident.

-Chris Dixon is a home-grown personal injury attorney that knows the St. Louis area like the back of his hand.
-He went to Lindbergh High School and studied law at the University of Missouri, before returning home to serve the community he loves.
-He wakes up every day to fight for people that have been injured and help them receive the compensation they need to put their lives back together.
+At The Dixon Injury Firm, we are proud to represent clients right here in our community.
+Our founding attorney, Christopher Dixon, was born and raised in St. Louis and knows the area like the back of his hand.
+He went to Lindbergh High School and studied law at the University of Missouri before returning home to serve the community he loves.
+He and our entire team work every day to fight for people that have been injured and help them receive the compensation they need to put their lives back together.